15 Indian PMs and Their Decisions That Changed India

 About Haradanahalli Doddegowda

-Holding the post for 10 months, Mr Gowda was also the head of the United Front Government.
-In these 10 months of tenure, he was also the Chairman of the Steering Committee of the United Front.
-This was the highest body which was in charge of all the constituents of the ruling front.
-During his tenure as the Chief Minister of Karnataka, he successfully led the government by tackling many issues.
+Holding the post for 10 months, Mr. Gowda was also the head of the United Front Government and Chairman of its Steering Committee, the highest body overseeing all constituents of the ruling front.
+Before becoming Prime Minister, he served as Chief Minister of Karnataka, where he successfully led the government through several challenges.

 Place of Birth: Haradanahalli, Karnataka

-Telecom regulatory authority created, leading to telecom boom.
+• TRAI Establishment: Telecom regulatory authority created, leading to the telecom boom.

 Why It Still Matters Today